eldipa/book-of-gehn/posts/matasano/2018-06-10-Breaking-ECB.md

 [previous post](/articles/2018/06/09/ECB-CBC-Oracle.html)
 but this time, our objective will decrypt ECB without the key.

-{% marginnote
+{% call marginnotes() %}
-'In fact, there are two challenges: the [simple](https://cryptopals.com/sets/2/challenges/12) and the [harder](https://cryptopals.com/sets/2/challenges/14) versions.
-We will break the harder of course.' %}
+In fact, there are two challenges: the [simple](https://cryptopals.com/sets/2/challenges/12) and the [harder](https://cryptopals.com/sets/2/challenges/14) versions.
+We will break the harder of course.
+{% endcall %}

 Remember that we will have a secret payload appended to the attacker-controlled plaintext and it is the objective for the